TerribleBrad/Wind-of-Kine/README.md

 # Preamble

-Wind of Kine is a vanilla+ modlist with modernized combat.
+Wind of Kyneis a vanilla+ modlist with modernized combat.
 Visuals have been greatly enhanced

 Streamlined Skyrim is a fork of the my own list Streamlined Skyrim list